 We will be required to disclose changes made in our internal controls and procedures on a quarterly basis and our management will be required to assess the effectiveness of these controls annually.
 However, for as long as we are an "emerging growth company" under the Jumpstart Our Business Startups Act, or the JOBS Act, enacted in April 2012, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act.
 We could be an "emerging growth company" for up to five years.
 An independent assessment of the effectiveness of our internal controls over financial reporting could detect problems that our management's assessment might not.
-Undetected material weaknesses in our internal controls over financial reporting us to incur the expense of remediation.
+Undetected material weaknesses in our internal controls over financial reporting could lead to financial statement restatements and require us to incur the expense of remediation.